nimblehq/infrastructure-templates/skeleton/aws/README.md

 The variable shall be marked as "sensitive" to ensure its value will not be available within logs.

 Once the variable is added and the code pushed, run a Terraform plan.
-The plan results should indicate about the creation of the new variable.
+The plan results should indicate the creation of the new variable.
 Apply the plan if it ran successfully.

 The new variable `MY_NEW_VAR` will be available in the ECS task definition.

-### Update existing variables
+#### Update existing variables

 - To update an existing variable, edit the variable in the Terraform workspace:
 - If the variable is not sensitive, edit the `environment_variables` object.